proxytranslation/user-docs/dashboard/menu/discovery/statistics.md

 	.ui-field {
 		font-weight: bold;
 	}
 	.ui-value {
 		font-style: italic;
 	}
 	.ui-button {
 		font-weight: bold;
 	}
 	.pad {
 		padding: 3px;
 	}
 </style>

-<p translate="no">To understand the way statistics work in Easyling, we have to start with the most important fact: in our application, the largest unit of measurement is a <b>block</b>, which is usually represented by a <b>&lt;p&gt;</b> or a <b>&lt;div&gt;</b>.
-Blocks break down to segments, segments to words, words to letters.
-Since Easyling deals exclusively with content in webpages, HTML tags also play an important part in weighing the repetitions.</p>
-<p translate="no">It is also important to note that the statistics in Easyling are different degrees of repetitions.
-The website's content is repetitioned agaist itself, simulating a translation process, not unlike the Homogeneity feature in MemoQ.</p>
-<p translate="no">With that in mind, here is a breakdown of the percentages in our Statistics.
-You can find these explanations if you hover your mouse over each repetition row:</p>
-<h3 translate="no">102% - Strong contextual repetitions</h3>
-<p translate="no">These are block repetitions.
-Every segment in the block is a 101% repetition, and all the tags are identical.
-We do not charge for these repetitions and they are propagated automatically within the project.</p>
-<h3 translate="no">101% - Contextual repetitions</h3>
-<p translate="no">These repetitions are comparable to the 101% repetitions in MemoQ, or Context Matches in SDL Trados Studio.
-Both tags in the segment, and contexts (segments immediately before and after) repetition.</p>
-<h3 translate="no">100% - Regular repetitions</h3>
-<p translate="no">This one is straightforward, and comparable to the Repetitions count in MemoQ or Trados.
-The segment is repeated exactly, including all tags.</p>
-<h3 translate="no">99% - Strong fuzzy repetitions</h3>
-<p translate="no">In this case, a repetition is found after few transformations on the segment before comparing: tags from the ends are stripped out, words lowercased, numbers ignored.</p>
-<h3 translate="no">98% - Weak fuzzy repetitions</h3>
-<p translate="no">Here, all tags are stripped out, not just the ones in the end; words lowercased, numbers ignored.</p>
 <hr>
-<p translate="no">Hover your mouse over the matches to see the differences highlighted.</p>

 <table border="1">
 <thead>
 <tr>